Community Art Camp: Collaborative Mural Project

 Aspinwall Neighbors and The Borough of Aspinwall selected the mural site as a result of the draft comprehensive plan created from community feedback.
 We hope to see more public art installed throughout Aspinwall, connecting our vibrant business districts and beautiful recreational areas through inspired art and shared experiences.
 If you’d like to be a part of future public art projects, please email email@example.com.

 This project was supported in part by the Arts in Education Partnership of the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania, and the National Endowment for the Arts, a federal agency.
 The Arts in Education Partner serving Allegheny, Beaver, Greene, and Washington counties is Pittsburgh Center for Arts & Media.
-Additional project support was provided by Aspinwall Neighbors, The Borough of Aspinwall, The District Association, and Sherwin Williams.
+Additional project support was provided by Aspinwall Neighbors and its annual partners, Chad Gregorini – State Farm and UPMC St. Margaret, The District Association, The Borough of Aspinwall, and Sherwin Williams.